High Point Program

-- Both the owner and rider must be current members of ETSA in good standing (membership dues paid for current year)
+- Both the owner and rider must be current members of ETSA in good standing (membership dues paid for current year).
+Exceptions:

-- Must show in three (3) recognized shows from the list of affiliated shows listed on the ETSA official website.
-If a particular class is only offered at two affiliated shows, then the award will be presented based on points from those two shows.
+- Must show in three (3) ASHBA sanctioned shows.
+If a particular class is only offered at two shows, then the award will be presented based on points from those two shows.

-- Academy riders must show at two (2) affiliated shows.
+- Academy riders must show at two (2) ASHBA sanctioned shows.

-- Nominator must assist with a show put on by ETSA (ETSA Spring Classic, ETSA Midsummer Classic or other ETSA sponsored event (Note: Helping at affiliated shows does not meet this requirement) by serving on the horse show committee– (Must attend at least 3 meetings), providing food for the exhibitors party/hospitality breakfast, working during a show, selling sponsorships, sponsoring Add A Class, or sponsoring ETSA horse show classes.
+- Nominator must assist with a show put on by ETSA (ETSA Spring Classic, ETSA Midsummer Classic or other ETSA sponsored event [Note: Helping at non-ETSA shows does not meet this requirement]) by serving on the horse show committee (must attend at least three meetings), providing food for the exhibitors party/hospitality breakfast, working during a show, selling sponsorships, sponsoring Add A Class, or sponsoring ETSA horse show classes.

 - It is the member’s responsibility to notify the Recording Secretary within fourteen (14) days by writing or through email of any service performed in E.4.
 August 31 is the final deadline for submitting this information in writing for high point qualification.

-- Horses must be nominated in order to receive points.
-In equitation and academy divisions, the rider must be nominated in order to receive points.
-A nomination form must be filled out and submitted to the ETSA recording secretary before the horse or rider is eligible for points.
+- Horses must be nominated, and dues paid in order to receive points.
+In equitation and academy divisions, the rider must be nominated, and dues paid in order to receive points.
+A nomination form must be filled out and submitted to the ETSA recording secretary and dues paid before the horse or rider is eligible for points.

 - Points will be awarded in the class the horse or rider shows in at each individual show.
 Horses are not required to be nominated in a particular division; however, points will be awarded only for the exact class in which the horse is shown at each affiliated show.
 If horses or riders change division from show to show, the points will be awarded for the exact class for each show.